AhmedNabil-hub/Database-project-2021/README.md

 * **_driver_orders_count_** : View of count of orders assigned to each driver

 #### Functions
--- You can say is used as a dynamic views with parameters --
+_You can say is used as a dynamic views with parameters_

 * **_custom_order_info_**   : Return a table with a specific order information so the client can trace its order state
 * **_custom_driver_info_**  : Return a table with a all orders information assigned to a specific driver so the driver can trace all orders assigned to him